Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 If BigQuery isn't realistic for your team, add a second analytics tool with unlimited retention.
 One script tag, no SQL, no Google Cloud account.
 You get a permanent record of your traffic from day one.

-Step 3 is the simplest long-term solution.
-If your team doesn't have SQL skills and doesn't want to manage a Google Cloud project, a tool like Clickport gives you unlimited data retention, no cookies, no consent banner, and a dashboard you can read without writing queries.
-Your data is yours, and it stays.
+Step 3 is the easiest one to live with.
+If your team has no SQL and no appetite for a Google Cloud project, a tool like Clickport gives you unlimited retention, no cookies, no consent banner, and a dashboard you read without writing a single query.
+Your data is yours.
+It doesn't expire on you, and it doesn't quietly disappear after 14 months.

 Start your free 30-day trial.
 No credit card required.